A premapped and customizable interface

-using the hardware Midi Fighter Twister controller.
+to control Eos using the Midi Fighter Twister controller.

 Twistereos